 We will now just repeat the same exercise only this time, our new column should be named Team

-and the function for the column modified to match a Sigma Team name (that we have yet to create, we will do that later).
+and the function for the column modified to match a Sigma team name (that we have yet to create, we will do that later).

-Switch([Store Region], "East", "TeamEast", "TeamEveryone")
+Switch([Store Region], "East", "Team_East", "Team_Everyone")

 Our Switch

-function allows any member of TeamEast
+function allows any member of Team_East

 to see the East

 Store Region rows.
-TeamEveryone
+Team_Everyone

 will see everything else.